 Suppose you are working on a project and that project has subdirectories on each level and you frequently need to switch between those directories again and again.
-Now, switching back to base directory from sub-directory locations again and again can be a little time-consuming.
-This is one of the situations where 'cdable_vars' comes to rescue.
+Now, switching back to base directory from sub-directory locations, again and again, can be a little time-consuming.
+This is one of the situations where 'cdable_vars' comes to the rescue.

-7. How to create directory and switch to it using single command
+7. How to create a directory and switch to it using a single command

 If you want, you can create a directory and also move to that directory by using a single command.
 To do this, run the following command: